ceduardo-roque/ceduardo-roque/README.md

 - 🌱 I’m currently learning new technologies linked to my personal goals on achieving a wide and better knowledge on the path of becoming a full stack developer.
 I'm having contact with Java 8+, Kotlin, MQ tools and systems, microservices (using Spring, Java and Cloud based structures).

+- 👌 Working hard on studying and applying Agile Methods, specially Scrum and Kanban based techniques.

 - 📫 How to reach me: ceduardo.roque@gmail.com